Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/testing/testing_with_artificial_conditions.md

  - They allow to control the settings for sending and receiving separately.
 :::

-There are some inherent limitations that come with the system-wide level of application of these tools - they're not ideal for local testing of more than two peers because we can't have peers with different network conditions between them (if that is important for the test ofcourse).
+There are some inherent limitations that come with the system-wide level of application of these tools - they're not ideal for local testing of more than two peers because we can't have peers with different network conditions between them (if that is important for the test of course).

 :::important
 Some consoles offer similar functionality at the native SDK level.
 Check their documentation for details.